Dollyshrivas/AXIS/README.md

 - 💻 **Device Assistance**
   - Designed to interact with device-level tasks.
   - Helps users perform everyday operations more efficiently.
+  - Accesses the full device and completes everyday tasks.

 - 🔄 **Cross-Device Concept**
   - Designed with laptop and mobile device integration in mind.